Sun Records: History

-A TV series about the label ran for eight episodes on CMT from February to April, 2017.
+A TV series about the label ran for eight episodes on CMT from February to April 2017.

-In August 2022, Sun Records issued a 70th Anniversary Compilation album.
-The album features contributions from ten of the industry's top music supervisors and includes tracks from artists from the Sun catalogue including James Cotton, Linda Martell, Roy Orbison, Johnny Cash, The Dixie Cups, The Imperial Wonders, Rufus Thomas Jr., and Barbara Pittman.
+In August 2022, Sun Records issued a 70th anniversary compilation album.
+The album featured contributions from ten of the industry's top music supervisors and includes tracks from artists from the Sun catalogue including James Cotton, Linda Martell, Roy Orbison, Johnny Cash, The Dixie Cups, The Imperial Wonders, Rufus Thomas Jr., and Barbara Pittman.

 In November 2022, Peter Guralnick and Colin Escott released The Birth of Rock ‘N’ Roll: The Illustrated Story of Sun Records and the 70 Recordings that Changed the World, a history of Sun Records illustrated by 70 records.